jojozhuang/jojozhuang.github.io/_posts/2017-07-19-setting-up-dotnet-development-environment-on-mac.md

 ![MIME Type](/public/pics/2017-07-19/install_components.png){:width="800px"}
 The installer starts the download and install process of the selected items.
 ![MIME Type](/public/pics/2017-07-19/install_downloading.png){:width="800px"}

-Once the installation is finished.
-There is a new logo named 'Visual Studio' in your desktop.
-Click on it, Visual Studio is now running on Mac.
+Once the installation is finished, there will be a new logo named 'Visual Studio' in your desktop.
+Click on it to launch Visual Studio.
 ![MIME Type](/public/pics/2017-07-19/visualstudio_workspace.png)

 ## 4. Using Visual Studio